 by Tracy Soforenko

-From the Editor: Tracy Soforenko is the newly appointed chairman of the Kenneth Jernigan Fund Committee and is the president of the National Federation of the Blind of Virginia.
-The Kenneth Jernigan Fund Committee plays a big role in helping first-timers attend the national convention, and here is what he has to say:
+From the Editor: Tracy Soforenko is the chairman of the Kenneth Jernigan Convention Scholarship Fund and is the president of the National Federation of the Blind of Virginia.
+The Kenneth Jernigan Convention Scholarship Fund plays a big role in helping first-timers attend the national convention, and here is what he has to say:

 We recommend that you find an NFB member as your personal convention mentor, someone who has been to many national conventions and is able to share money-saving tips with you and tips on navigating the extensive agenda in the big hotel.
 Your mentor will help you get the most out of the amazing experience that is convention week.

-Effective, January 1, 2020, the application form can be found at the following link:
+Effective January 1, 2021, the application form can be found at the following link:

 The application will ask for the following information:

 Please include your mailing address and, if you have one, your email address.
-If you don’t have an email address, please consider if there is a friend or chapter member who might be able to assist with email correspondence.
+If you do not have an email address, please consider if there is a friend or chapter member who might be able to assist with email correspondence.